martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 We have plans to extend its functionality and streamline IDE support.
 ```

-Every time you want to write a bash script (or zsh? beware the incompatibilities!), I'd say it can be written in Kotlin and leverage a modern language with sensible syntax and escaping rules, a huge ecosystem of libraries and state of the art IDE support.
+Every time I want to write a bash script (or zsh? beware the incompatibilities!), I'd say it can be written in Kotlin and leverage a modern language with sensible syntax and escaping rules, a huge ecosystem of libraries and state of the art IDE support.

 Not to forget, one less language to learn and remember!

 # What's missing in `*.main.kts`?